 Economics is a social science that examines how individuals make decisions and interact in society.
-This seminar uses economic models and principles to study so-called "bad behaviors" -- decisions people make with harmful consequences for themselves and/or others around them.
+This seminar, intended for students with no background in economics, uses economic models and principles to study so-called "bad behaviors" -- decisions people make with harmful consequences for themselves and/or others around them.
 We will study the economics of various topics, including smoking, drinking and drug use, obesity, risky sex, crime, discrimination, and gambling.
 The goals of the course are to illustrate how economics can be used to: 1) explain why individuals engage in certain bad behaviors, 2) evaluate the consequences of these behaviors for society, and 3) consider potential solutions.
-No prior coursework in economics is required.